Associate in Applied Science (AAS),

 Offered through Business, Management and Technology

 @ Forest Park

-The program provides students with an accelerated career pathway, stackable certificates and programs and industry-recognized credentials.
-Students will be prepared for apprentice-level networking positions.
+The Network Engineering program provides students with an accelerated career pathway, stackable certificates and programs and industry-recognized credentials.
+With this network engineering degree, students will be prepared for apprentice-level networking positions.

 The recommended academic plan blends general education requirements with options for areas of concentration to ensure students get the most out of their certificate or degree.